south-lacrosse/www-dev/docs/setting-up-server.md

 If the old server isn't available then instead follow the instructions in the [recovery document](recovery.md).

-You should configure `git` so that any commits will use the south-lacrosse-wp email.
+You should configure `git` so that any commits will use the semla-webmaster email.

 ```bash
 git config --global user.name "SEMLA Webmaster"